xamarin/customer-success-samples/samples/Xamarin.Forms/SecuritySampleApp/README.md

 ### Security Sample App
-This app is a Xamarin.Forms app that uses MVVM and the following Xamarin.Forms controls: Slider, TableView, ListView, Carousel Page, Navigation Page
+This app is a Xamarin.Forms app that uses MVVM and the following Xamarin.Forms controls: Slider, TableView, ListView, Carousel Page, Navigation Page.

+It also implements the [Xamarin Settings Plugin](https://github.com/jamesmontemagno/SettingsPlugin).

 ![Sample Gif](./Screenshots/iOS.gif)